a1publishing/Powershell_Module_EnvironmentVariableItems/README.md

 ## Installation

-1. Install EnvVar, a required (third-party) module.
+ONE Install EnvVar, a required (third-party) module.
 Options include..

 a) from PowershellGallery;

 ```
 PS> Install-Module EnvVar -RequiredVersion 0.1.0